jans-code/jansbckernel/README.md

 ![alt](jansbckernel/logo-svg.svg)

 A very simple and dirty jupyter kernel for [GNU bc](https://www.gnu.org/software/bc/).
-This kernel is a work in progress, so far variables and functions do carry over to later cells.
+This kernel is a work in progress, so far variables and functions do not carry over to later cells.

 ## Dev Installation